24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Feature Natural, Lightly Stained Wood Countertops

-The foundation beneath your feet plays an equally important role in creating that bright, airy atmosphere.
+The surface beneath your feet is just as important for setting that bright, airy tone.

 White washed or light oak wood flooring in a coastal kitchen, creating a bright, airy foundation and reflecting natural light.